HMuraja/mythology-quiz/README.md

 Contains the title of the game, this also acts as a "homing" button.
 It can be clicked at any point and it will return the user to the beginning of the game.
 ![Header Image](https://github.com/HMuraja/mythology-quiz/blob/e2763a0739a10eb5d231c5fe41941c1a4a7682e2/assets/readme-media/Screenshot%202023-01-10%20063721.png)

-### Drop Menu and Volume Button
-Volume button and drop menu are both set on the right hand side of the header bar.
-Volume button will allow player to mute the game if they wish so and stack icon will open a drop menu when clicked.
-Drop menu has three items on it, about, scoreboard and quit game.
-About item opens a pop-up window that explains rules of the game, this can be closed by clicking x from the corner.
-If scoreboard is clicked it opens a window displaying the highscore.
 ### Start Screen

 ### Question Screen
 ### End screen
 ### Footer